-You can find your private coach or instructor via sites like Superprof, but also on individual or professional announcements (at your gym, club and local associations).
+You can find your private coach or instructor through websites such as Superprof, but also at your local gym, club, and associations.

-The others may be less obvious, but you will have to deal with them too, so it's important to talk about them.
+Depending on your budget, you should expect to make certain purchases, some obvious and obligatory.
+Some are less obvious, but you will have to deal with them too so it's important we address them.

-Part of this equipment can be provided by the gym (such as a jump rope, weights or punch bag) or by the coach you choose to train with, but for some things, the cost may necessarily fall upon your shoulders.
+Some of this equipment can be supplied by the gym (such as a skipping rope, weights, or punching bag) or by the coach you decide to train with, but others you might have purchased yourself.

-Let's see the material you will need to flourish in the paradise of Mohammed Ali or Joe Frazier, for whatever type of boxing you choose.
+Let's look at the equipment you will require to join the likes of Mohammed Ali or Joe Frazier, in whatever style of boxing you decide on:

 - Under-gloves and mittens